mocsy/api_derive/example/README.md

 Feel free to tinker with them.

 ### Working with ArangoDB
+ArangoDB was built from zero in C++ for maximum performance.
+Today it's built on top of RocksDB.
+It can be used as a key value store a document store a graph database, and it comes with a powerful query language **AQL**.
+Combined with a high level query builder it is a convenient weapon.
 Most of the DB interaction was build with the [arangoq](https://github.com/element114/arangoq) query builder.
-Take a look of what it is capable of, and star it to keep the contributors encouraged.
+Take a look of what it is capable of, and give it a star if you like it.

 ## How to run the example application
 ### Start the db